-- In families with the oldest heads—ages 75 or older—the percentage having debt had increased by nearly 60 percent.
+- In families with the oldest heads—ages 75 or older—the percentage having debt had increased by nearly 60%.

 Housing debt has driven many of these changes, according to the study.
-Today, more families change homes and jobs more often, Martin-Hallahan says.
+Today, more families change homes and jobs more often, Martin-Hallahan said.

-“We live a more expensive lifestyle today versus my grandparents’ generation that tended to stay in the same home until they physically couldn’t stay there any longer,” she says.
+“We live a more expensive lifestyle today versus my grandparents’ generation that tended to stay in the same home until they physically couldn’t stay there any longer,” she said.

-The Great Recession, between 2007 and 2009, also has impacted many retirees, who lost their jobs and experienced losses in their investment balances during that time.
-Two other life changes that will upset any financial plan are unexpected health care expenses and divorce, Martin-Hallahan says.
+The Great Recession, between 2007 and 2009, also impacted many retirees.
+Many of them lost their jobs and experienced losses in their investment balances during that time.
+Two other life changes that will upset any financial plan are unexpected health care expenses and divorce, Martin-Hallahan said.

-“This can create a situation where any previous retirement goals have to be completely reevaluated,” she says.
+“This can create a situation where any previous retirement goals have to be completely reevaluated,” she said.